codeoverflow-org/nodecg-io-docs/docs/samples/mqtt-client.md

 5. Enter the connection parameters of the mqtt server.
 The URL should be in following the pattern `<protocol>://<address>:<port>`.
 Allowed protcols are: `mqtt`, `mqtts`, `tcp`, `tls`, `ws`, `wss`

-    In case your server need authentification set the `username` and `password` fields else remove them from the configuration.
+    In case your server needs authentification set the `username` and `password` fields otherwise remove them from the configuration.

     The created instance should be automatically selected, if not select it in the upper left menu.
 Enter your configuration in monaco (the text-editor on the right) in this format: